 Some companies still cling to cultures designed to support and advance those who are part of the good old boys' network.
-While many employers are now working hard to make their workplaces more inclusive, many African Americans, like others not privy to the traditional office clique, find their careers stagnating.
+While many employers are now working hard to make their workplaces more inclusive, many Blacks, like others not privy to the traditional office clique, find their careers stagnating.

 Avoid this situation by seeking out companies committed to diversity -- those doing more than just talking about the importance of hiring minorities.
 During your job search, look for companies that do the following:

-These companies recruit on college campuses where African Americans are well-represented.
-Such companies attend minority job fairs and African American conferences, and offer minority internship programs.
-They also advertise in publications and on Web sites that target African Americans.
+These companies recruit on college campuses where Blacks are well-represented.
+Such companies attend minority job fairs and Black conferences, and offer minority internship programs.
+They also advertise in publications and on websites that target Blacks.

 Coaching, formal mentoring, training and leadership-development programs are some of the tools used to retain and promote minorities.
-Make sure you look into whether the company's African American employees are concentrated in lower-level positions, located in only a few departments or are represented at all levels throughout the organization.
+Make sure you look into whether the company's Black employees are concentrated in lower-level positions, located in only a few departments or are represented at all levels throughout the organization.

 Organizations in which senior management supports diversity are more likely to create a corporate culture and an environment that enables your career to thrive.